tk0987/INS-for-android/README.md

 this is partially complete INS for smartphone without root.

-additional filtering of accelerometer will be added.
+additional filtering of accelerometer - fft - was added.

 use it for 3D scanning purposes only, but i know...

+works on pydroid3